Key & Colour Code: Bullet Journal 101 📔

 by Catarina Mateus (@catsplanner)

-If you have a bullet journal or want to start one, you might have seen in other bullet journals that some of them contain a "key" or "colour code" section at the beginning of it.
+If you have a bullet journal or want to start one, there are some basic tips for how to set up your new bujo.
+You might have seen in other bullet journals that some of them contain a "key" or "colour code" section at the beginning of it.
 In this post, I will be explaining what these sections are for and how to use them.

 What is the Key in a Bullet Journal?